marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 GPU (CUDA) drivers if using GPU acceleration

-Python dependencies: rdkit, openmm, openmmforcefields, mdtraj, numpy, plumed
+Python dependencies: rdkit, openmm, openmmforcefields, mdtraj, numpy, plumed, openbabel

 WSL2 was installed using wsl --install in PowerShell, with Ubuntu 22.04.5 installed separately as per the instructions at: https://www.windowscentral.com/how-install-wsl2-windows-10